 Even better, certain brands have detachable mounts, meaning you can use your smartphone with any tripod legs.
-This handy feature is one to look for, since it greatly expands your options for avoiding shaky video when filming with a smartphone.
+This handy feature is one to look for, since it greatly expands your options for avoiding shaky video when filming mobile video.

 Capture Better Audio

-To get the mic as close as possible to your subject, you can use a lavalier mic like this one from Rode, have them record the audio to their phone, and then get the file from them through AirDrop or email when you are ready to start editing.
+To get the mic as close as possible to your subject, you can use a lavalier mic like this one from Rode.
+Affix it to your subject, then have them record the audio to their phone instead of the one used for filming.
+Then, get the file from them through AirDrop or email when you are ready to start editing.

 As an alternative, using a separate recording device for the audio is the route you should take for the absolute best quality.